 Here are some of the details of Utah's medical cannabis law:

 Patient licenses: A patient may submit an application to the Utah Department of Health to receive a medical cannabis registration card if he or she has received a recommendation from a registered healthcare provider (MD, DO, APRN, or PA).
 Utah patients must obtain a recommendation from a healthcare provider in Utah.
 Patient registration cards are initially valid for one month.
 Thereafter, the registration card can be renewed continually in six-month intervals.
-Licenses are voluntary until January 1, 2021.
-A recommendation from a health professional is sufficient to receive cannabis until that time.

 Qualifying conditions: HIV, Alzheimer's disease, amyotrophic lateral sclerosis, cancer, cachexia, persistent nausea that is not significantly responsive to traditional treatment (except nausea caused by pregnancy, cannabis-induced vomiting syndrome, or cannabinioid hyperemesis syndrome), Crohn's disease, ulcerative colitis, epilepsy, debilitating seizures, multiple sclerosis, debilitating muscle spasms, PTSD (provided certain conditions are met), autism, a terminal illness (with six months or fewer remaining), a condition resulting in an individual receiving hospice care, and chronic pain (provided that certain conditions are met).
 Patients may also petition the "compassionate use board" to become a qualifying patient for other conditions.